dustinpfister/blog_posts/_posts/threejs-object3d-rotation.md

 There is working with the rotation property of an object directly, but then there is also using the [lookAt method of the object3d class](/2021/05/13/threejs-object3d-lookat/) as a way to set rotation.
 This look at method works by just passing a position in terms of a set of three numbers that are values for x, y and z values, or an instance of Vector3 such as the position property of an object that is the position that I want an object to look at.

 For this example then I am creating a group of cubes by using a while loop to create and position each cube that I want.
 I am then looping over the children of the group and calling the look at method for each cube having each child look at the child in front of it, or behind in the case of the last child in the group.
+In the body of the function that I give to the for each method that I call of the array of children of the group I am just using the index argument as a way to know what I am dealing with in order to get the desired index value of the other cube in the collection that I want to have the current child cube look at.

 ```js
 (function () {